FEBRUARY 20, 2004 -- Posted at: 11:30pm

-SHEARERVILLE, AR - Investigators believe a body found in Crittenden County may be linked to a string of murders across four, possibly five states.
+SHEARERVILLE, AR - Investigators believe a body found in Crittenden County may be linked to a string of murders across four states.

 A postal worker found Margaret Holmes Gardner's body off of the west-bound on-ramp to Interstate 40 at the 265 mile marker in Shearerville on July 11th, 2003.